About Joe StatlerJoe Statler Has Served Us Well in the WV House of Delegates

 Joe Statler’s Monongalia County roots go deep: ten generations back prior to statehood.
 A lifetime resident of Core, W.Va., Statler is a retired coal miner with Consolidated Coal Company.
 Currently, he tends to his family’s 256-acre farm in western Monongalia County, and volunteers on various boards and other community projects.

-Most recently, Joe was asked by the County Commission to serve as liaison to the 2020 state legislature on behalf of Monongalia County.
+Previously, Joe was asked by the Monongalia County Commission to serve as liaison to the 2020 state legislature on behalf of Monongalia County.
 In this volunteer position, Joe was able to communicate the concerns of the county to the elected legislators.
 He worked with former colleagues on a number of issues during the legislative session for the betterment of Monongalia County.

-Statler was elected to the WV House of Delegates from District 51 in 2014 and again in 2016.
+Statler was elected to the WV House of Delegates in 2020, 2016 and 2014.
 During his legislative tenure, Joe championed numerous pieces of passed legislation in Charleston, including the LOCAL act, with the goal of improving roads across the state.
 He championed education in Charleston, including proudly serving as Vice Chair of the House Education Committee.
 Joe’s long standing commitment to education meant that he always had the best interests of the state’s education system at heart.
 Statler was instrumental in creating and chairing the first House Committee on Fire Departments and Emergency Medical Services.
 In this position he led the charge in addressing the concerns of West Virginia’ first responders.

 Previously in 2002, he was elected to the Monongalia Board of Education and served as Vice-President from 2008-2012.
 Statler led efforts to ensure that budget limitations were balanced with the need for outstanding curriculum, teachers, and facilities; always putting students and quality